 Clarice Campbell, AIYA National Director of Operations and Reza Wardy, former AIYA Victoria General Committee Member

 There will be several events hosted by Australia-Indonesia and foreign policy related organisations over the coming months to further dissect the implications of the IA-CEPA.
 Sign up as an AIYA Member to receive the weekly AIYA Links newsletter to keep informed about related news updated and upcoming events and opportunities.

-Clarice is AIYA National’s Director of Operations.
+Clarice is the AIYA National President.
 Loves a good nongkrong about all things Indonesia over a kopi pahit or two.